zGunteer/first-cv/README.md

-# First CV made with HTML and CSS
+# First CV made with HTML and CSS (Not updated with my info)